sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

 [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a program designed to spot potential problems in high-througput sequencing datasets.
 It is a very popular tool, notably because it runs quickly and does not require a lot of configuration.
 It runs a set of analyses on one or more raw sequence files in FASTQ or BAM format and produces a report with quality plots that summarises the results.
 It will highlight any areas where a dataset looks unusual and might require a closer look.
 As such, it would be interesting to run FastQC on the original .fastq files and the trimmed .fastq files to check whether trimminga actually improved the read quality.
 FastQC can be run interactively or in batch mode, during which it saves results as an HTML file and a ZIP file.
 We will soon see that running FastQC in batch mode presents a little problem.

-!!! note "Data types and FastQC"
+??? info "Data types and FastQC"
     FastQC does not differentiate between sequencing techniques and as such can be used to look at libraries coming from a large number of experiments (Genomic Sequencing, ChIP-Seq, RNAseq, BS-Seq etc...).

 If you run `fastqc -h`, you will notice something a bit surprising (but not unusual in bioinformatics):